PlinyTheYounger0/Aircrack_Scripts/README.md

 # Aircrack_Scripts

-T   hese are the scripts that I use when using aircrack to make the data storage and set up process easier
+    These are the scripts that I use when using aircrack to make the data storage and set up process easier
 ====================================================================================================================

 # Installation Instructions